Please Log in or Register

 Italy to cut F-35 fighter jet orders

 Italy will reduce its planned order of Lockheed Martin Corp.
 F-35 fighter jets and trim the size of the military as part of defense-spending cuts, Defense Minister Giampaolo Di Paola said.
-Italy will purchase 90 F-35s rather than the originally planned 131, Di Paola said in Rome in testimony before a ...
+Italy will purchase 90 F-35s rather than the originally planned 131, Di Paola said in Rome in testimony before a joint defense committee of both houses of Parliament today.
+The nation needs to cut the military’s size by about ...

 Category: F-35 Lightning II